CONTINUING EDUCATION (CE) PROGRAM

-Beginning in 2020 BCSLA Members may no longer claim credit for employment.
-All BCSLA Registered Landscape Architects, Landscape Architects, Inactive Landscape Architects, and BCSLA Interns must submit CE credits to the BCSLA office using the online CE Form by logging in at www.bcsla.org.
+All BCSLA Registered Landscape Architects, Landscape Architects, Inactive Landscape Architects, and BCSLA Interns must submit annual CE credits to the BCSLA office using the online CE Form by logging in at www.bcsla.org.

 When the Mandatory CE program was first established, CE Credits were very easy to accumulate so that Members and Associates could quickly become accustomed to monitoring credits.
 The CE Program was always meant to become more rigorous over time.
-At the conclusion of each three-year term revisions are made using suggestions by BCSLA Members and BCSLA Interns and to align with the CE program across boundaries and professions.
-A copy of the 2020 CE Policy is available here.
+At the conclusion of each term revisions are made using suggestions by BCSLA Members and BCSLA Interns and to align with the CE program across boundaries and professions.
+In 2022 the CE Program transitioned to a one-year term.
+A minimum of ten credits must be filed before Members or Interns submit the payment of annual dues on December 31 of each year.

 CE System BCSLA Member and Intern Log In